- Publications & Resources

-Andrea K. Gerlak is an associate research professor at the Udall Center for Studies in Public Policy at the University of Arizona, and associate professor in the School of Geography and Development.
+Andrea K. Gerlak is a research professor at the Udall Center for Studies in Public Policy at the University of Arizona, and professor in the School of Geography and Development.

 Her research focuses on institutions for governing water resources.
 She examines cooperation and conflict around water, including questions of institutional change and adaptation to climate change in rivers basins, and human rights and equity issues in water governance.

 She serves as a co-editor for the Journal of Environmental Policy and Planning, an international journal published by Taylor and Francis providing a forum for the critical analysis of environmental policy and planning.
-In addition, she is as Associate Editor for Climatic Change, an international journal published by Springer designed to provide a means of exchange between those working on problems related to climatic variations from different disciplines.
 She also is a member of the editorial board for Anthropocene, a journal addressing the nature, scale, and extent of the influence that people have on Earth.

-Presently, Gerlak is co-leading a number of interdisciplinary research projects, including a hydropower and energy security project in South America (funded by the Inter-American Institute for Global Change Research), a green infrastructure and water harvesting in cities project (funded by the U.S. National Science Foundation), and a green infrastructure and equity project in Tucson, Arizona (funded by the Agnese Nelms Haury Program in Environment and Social Justice), and a project investigating actionable science in transboundary river basins (funded the National Science Foundation’s National Socio-Environmental Synthesis Center, or SESYNC).
+Professor Gerlak has recently been leading a number of interdisciplinary research projects, including a hydropower and energy security project in South America (funded by the Inter-American Institute for Global Change Research), a green infrastructure and water harvesting in cities project (funded by the U.S. National Science Foundation), and a green infrastructure and equity project in Tucson, Arizona (funded by the Agnese Nelms Haury Program in Environment and Social Justice), and a project investigating actionable science in transboundary river basins (funded the National Science Foundation’s National Socio-Environmental Synthesis Center, or SESYNC).

 Gerlak has over ten years’ experience building, administering, and teaching in interdisciplinary environmental studies programs.
 She has been a faculty member at Guilford College and Columbia University.
 Most recently, she served as the director of academic development with the International Studies Association where she facilitated academic development across ISA’s substantive academic sections, including developing programs to foster junior scholar engagement and program development in international studies.She holds a B.A. in political science from the University of Nevada, Las Vegas and a Ph.D. in political science from the University of Arizona.